Florida Institute of Technology: Off-campus sites

+Florida Tech offers specialized graduate degree programs through sites in Titusville, Florida near Kennedy Space Center and Orlando, Florida.
+The university also operates the Center for Advanced Manufacturing and Innovative Design (CAMID) in Palm Bay, Florida to solve manufacturing and engineering design challenges for corporate partners.
+The Ralph S. Evinrude Marine Operations Center and Mertens Marine Center are located on Crane Creek at Melbourne Harbor.
+The Emil Buehler Center for Aviation Training and Research near Melbourne Orlando International Airport opened in 2009.

 Academics

 Student demographics

-In fall 2021, Florida Tech enrolled 4,453 students at the main campus; 1,240 at off-campus locations; and 3,623 online for a total of 9,316 students.
-The male to female ratio in the student body was 69:31.
-82% of all students came from the United States, 38% of students were from Florida and 16% of all students came from other countries.
-In 2020, the average combined Critical Reading and Math SAT score of incoming freshmen at the undergraduate level of Florida Tech was 1232.
+In fall 2024, Florida Tech enrolled 4,727 students at the main campus; 374 at off-campus locations; and 4,762 online for a total of 9,863 students.
+The male to female ratio in the student body was 68:32.
+91% of all students came from the United States, 38% of students were from Florida and 7% of all students came from other countries.
+In 2024, the average combined Critical Reading and Math SAT score of incoming freshmen at the undergraduate level of Florida Tech was 1220.

 Colleges and academic divisions

 The university offers degrees in a variety of science and engineering disciplines and is one of the few universities to offer aviation degrees.
-The university is divided into four academic units: College of Aeronautics, College of Engineering and Science, Nathan Bisk College of Business, College of Psychology and Liberal Arts.
+The university is divided into four academic colleges: College of Aeronautics, College of Engineering and Science, Nathan M. Bisk College of Business, College of Psychology and Liberal Arts.

 Accreditation

-Florida Institute of Technology is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (SACS).
-The Engineering programs are also accredited by the Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology (ABET).
+Florida Institute of Technology is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
+The Engineering programs are accredited by the Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology (ABET).
 The Computer Science program is accredited by the Computer Science Accreditation Commission of the Computing Sciences Accreditation Board.
 Florida Tech's chemistry program is accredited by the Committee on Professional Training of the American Chemical Society.
 Aeronautical Science and Aviation Management programs are accredited by the Council on Aviation Accreditation.
 The Clinical Psychology PsyD program is accredited by the American Psychological Association and the graduate Behavior Analysis programs by the Association for Behavior Analysis International (ABAI).